uriweb/uri-modern-home/README.md

 URI Modern Home is a WordPress theme designed for the University of Rhode Island homepage site.
 It is a child theme of URI Modern.

-## What's new in 1.4.1
+## What's new in 1.4.2

+URI Modern Home 1.4.2 is a bug fix release.

+* Adds generic homepage styles for the Why Hip-Hop Matters feature story series

+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/37/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

+## New in 1.4.1

 URI Modern Home 1.4.1 is a bug fix release.

 * Fixes style issues for the Why Hip-Hop Matters feature story series

 For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/35/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

-## New in 1.4.0

-URI Modern Home 1.4.0 is a minor release.

-* Adds styles and assets for the Why Hip-Hop Matters feature story series
-* Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/33/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

 ## How do I get set up?